collindching/multilevel-modeling/notes/data-analysis-using-regression-and-multilevel-hierarchical-models/ch12-multilevel-linear-model-basics.md

 ## Partial pooling with no predictors

-Multilevel regression can be thought of as a method of comprimising between complete pooling (building one big model without differentiating groups) and no pooling (estimation a separate model for each group).
+Multilevel regression can be thought of as a method of comprimising between complete pooling (estimating average  without differentiating groups) and no pooling (estimating average for each group).

 ### Complete-pooling and no-pooling regression estimates

 Complete pooling: Estimate average across all groups, ignoring crucial variation among groups.